OUR IMPORTANT SERVICES:

 Declaration In The Beginning:

-The executor of the will has to make a clear.
+The executor of the will in India has to make a clear.
 He has to write a unambiguous and candid declaration that he is executing the will on his own, without any influence,force,coercion, pressure by any body.

 The testator has to mention about the previous wills.
 He has to mention that all the previous wills should be understood to be cancelled, revoked and withdrawn by the present will.